Skip to content

 Main Results

-Reverse inference accuracy vs. weight decay (evaluated on withheld father/mother relations in Group 2):
+Relationship between reverse reasoning accuracy and weight decay (tested on hidden father/mother relations in Group 2):

 Weight Decay Training Accuracy Test Accuracy (Reverse Inference) Status